mbloms/academy-git-101-backwards/excercises/00-basics.md

     new file:   file1.txt
 ```

-So let us do that with the commit command.
-Notice that we commit it with a message describing what is changed:
+So let us do that with the `git commit` command.
+Notice that we must add a message describing what is changed when creating a commit:

 ```bash
 $ git commit -m 'Add file1.txt'